vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-functions.md

 # Functions

-The VMware Event Broker Appliance can be deployed using either Knative or OpenFaaS event processor to provides customers with a Function-as-a-Service (FaaS) platform.
+The VMware Event Broker Appliance can be deployed using the Knative event processor to provide customers with a Function-as-a-Service (FaaS) platform.

 ## Table of Contents
 - [Knative](#knative)